 Another week of preschool homeschool and lots of awesome topics to explore.
-Today was all about Desert Night and making this fun Preschool Resist Painting.
+Today was all about Desert Night and making this fun Preschool Resist Painting process art.
 Of course we also spent some time talking about nocturnal animals.
 You know, because our desert theme wouldn’t be complete otherwise!

 If you’re looking for something fun to do with your little kids, then you’re definitely going to want to check out this Desert Cactus Preschool Resist Painting.
 It’s a quick & easy art project that your little kids are sure to love it!
 And don’t forget to save this post for your next desert theme or even for learning about nocturnal animals.

 Many desert animals are nocturnal, which means they sleep during the day and come out at night.
 It can get extremely cold in the desert at night.

 Seriously, y’all!
 The little guy and I are so excited!
 We’ll finish up Desert Discovery this month and learn about Bees & Butterflies next month.
 After that, it’s all things Bubbles, Boats, & Floats in May.
 We can’t wait!

 We’re also really looking forward to the summer themes.
 This year puts us right back where we started with A to Zoo Animals, Art Studio, and Science Lab.
 I’m interested to see how much more the little guy gets out of each of them now that he’s a few years older.

 This post may contain affiliate links which means I may receive a small commission at no additional cost to you if an item is purchased through one of these links.
 For more information, see my disclosures here.

 A huge thanks to Experience Early Learning (formerly Mother Goose Time) for providing us with their Experience Preschool curriculum for free in exchange for sharing our honest and authentic stories resulting from our personal experiences.
 It’s been such a huge blessing to us!
 As always, my opinions on awesome stuff for little kids are 100% my own.